Tiny Houses v. Mobile Homes – Low Cost Living

 Differences between a Tiny House and a Mobile Home

 TH: Tiny houses are built on wheels.
 They can be around 120 square feet, making them easy to tow.

 MH: These are factory-built structures on an attached frame.
 The frame makes them easy to move, but they are typically placed in a permanent location.Cost

 TH: These can cost around $200 to $400 per square foot ($24,000 to $48,000 for a 120 square foot house).
 If you build a tiny house yourself, the cost per square foot can be as little as $55 ($6,600 for a 120 square foot house) according to The Fiscal Times.

 MH: The average cost of a mobile home, excluding the cost of land, is $73,000 according to the US Census Bureau’s Manufactured Housing Survey.

-TH: Tiny houses must be paid for out of pocket or with non-traditional financing.
-Instead of taking out a mortgage to finance your tiny house, you could take out a personal loan or use your vehicle as collateral to cover building costs.
+TH: Some banks may finance a tiny home if it has a foundation and is on a permanent structure.
+Tiny homes can also be financed out of pocket or with non-traditional financing.
+Instead of taking out a mortgage to finance your tiny home, you could take out a personal loan or use your vehicle as collateral to cover building costs.

 MH: Most insurance companies offer policies for mobile homes.